christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

-**2. Layout a secure network for the database and application infrastructure**
+### STEP 2: Layout a secure network for the database and application infrastructure

  Setting up the right network upfront is important since you cannot reverse most aspects of your network without completely destroying and rebuilding it.
 While your network administrators are  ultimately responsible for choosing the right network topology as per corporate network guidelines, here's a best practice recommendation for setting up a secure network for your database and applications